What type of aircraft do we build ?

 Regular Class – the goal is to reliably lift the most passengers (tennis balls) and luggage (weight plates) and thereby maximize the total revenue, with limited available power.
 The number of seated Passengers and Luggage work to increase revenue, whereas empty seats work to reduce revenue; similar to the challenges faced by commercial airlines.

-Micro Class – To design a light-weight micro UAV style aircraft that can be hand launched. the scoring for this class is based off of payload fraction (weight of payload over entire weight of plane (payload plus empty weight)).
+Micro Class – To design a light-weight micro RC-style aircraft that can be hand launched.
+The scoring for this class is based off of payload fraction (weight of payload over entire weight of plane (payload plus empty weight)).

 Why compete in the SAE Aero Design competition?